-Course Directors: Basel Ramlawi, Houston, TX, and Eric L. Sarin, Atlanta, GA
+Course Directors: Basel Ramlawi, Winchester, VA, and Eric L. Sarin, Atlanta, GA

-Proficiency in transcatheter aortic valve replacement (TAVR) requires knowledge of multiple endovascular principles and techniques.
-In this course, attendees will get hands-on experience with the latest TAVR technology, including balloon-expandable and self-expanding TAVR platforms.
+Proficiency in transcatheter aortic valve replacement (TAVR) requires the acquisition of multiple endovascular principles and techniques.
+This course will introduce attendees to balloon-expandable and self-expanding TAVR platforms with an emphasis on hands-on experience with the latest TAVR technology.
 Attendees will receive an introduction to the various sheaths, guidewires, and catheters relevant to TAVR.
-Basics of alternative TAVR access will be discussed, and all participants will gain operational knowledge of the various delivery systems.
+Basics of alternative TAVR access will be discussed and all participants will gain operational knowledge of the various delivery systems used.

 Upon completion of this activity, participants should be able to:

-- Describe the decision-making process for choosing a TAVR access point (transfemoral, direct aortic, subclavian artery, and transapical)
+- Describe the decision-making process for choice of TAVR access (transfemoral, direct aortic, subclavian artery, and transapical)

-- State the salient differences in the deployment of balloon-expanded versus self-expanded devices
+- Recognize the salient differences in the deployment of balloon-expanded versus self-expanded devices

-- Describe the various types of sheaths and guidewires used during the TAVR procedure and understand reasons for their use
+- Describe the various types of sheaths guidewires used during the TAVR procedure and understand their reasons for use

 Please note: No CME credit is associated with the viewing of web-based content.
 This presentation was created for The Society of Thoracic Surgeons STS University courses, and STS retains sole rights to these materials.